loading

 The quality promotion and assurance functions of the CHE are peer-driven.
 The membership of the HEQC is comprised of academics who combine disciplinary expertise with knowledge of, and commitment to, quality assurance and promotion in higher education and who demonstrate a deep understanding of the transformative role of higher education in social and economic development.

-Nominees who meet several of the following criteria will be considered for appointment as members of the HEQC for a period of three years and members of the HEQC can serve for a maximum of two terms:
+People who meet several of the following criteria will be considered for appointment as members of the HEQC for a period of three years and members of the HEQC can serve for a maximum of two terms:

-1. A high level knowledge and experience of higher education, some of which should be in a senior management role in the Post School Education and Training (PSET) and/or related sectors; alternatively, in governmental, non-governmental or industry sectors related to PSET;
+1. A high-level knowledge and experience of higher education, some of which should be in a senior management role in the Post School Education and Training (PSET) and/or related sectors; alternatively, in governmental, non-governmental or industry sectors related to PSET;

 2. An understanding of the challenges of transformation in the PSET sector or society more generally;